 - Image Size: the display size for the club’s projector is 1400 pixels horizontal by 1050 pixels vertical.
 Images should fit within this boundary and the horizontal and vertical dimensions cannot be interchanged.
 Images that are not properly sized will be resized by the projector and may show a slight decrease in image quality.
 The value of image resolution is not used by the projector and may be ignored.
 Guidance on Image Resizing appears in the Technical Detail section at the end of this document.

 - File Naming: digital files shall be named without spaces using the following filename format,TitleCatArtist.jpg, where

-- Cat is the Category abbreviation: Dac for Digitally Altered, Nat for Nature, Peo for People, Ope for Open, Pri for Print and Uns for UnScored.
+- Cat is the Category abbreviation: AR for Altered Reality, Nat for Nature, Peo for People, Ope for Open, Pri for Print and Uns for UnScored.

 - Title is your title for the image; capitalize the first letter of each word but do not put a space between words

 - Artist is your last name or if needed, your first initial followed by your last name.

 - Do not include spaces in the file name.